Showdown Between Luxury Jewelry Maker Tiffany & Co and Warehouse Giant Costco

 Does the term “off fifth”—and I don’t mean in the Saks kind of way—now apply to Tiffany?
 Has poor Audrey become a Costco girl?
 We’ll be following this case closely to see what happens!

-In the meantime, check out our authentic Tiffany items.
+In the meantime, check out our collection of pre-owned Tiffany items.

 Chopard Watch Repair at Gray & Sons – Photo Essay